Bias and Volatility: A Statistical Framework for Evaluating Large Language Model's Stereotypes and the Associated Generation Inconsistency: Mathematical Modeling

-Probabilistically modeling the inconsistent stereotype of LLMs elucidates two primary factors underpinning discrimination.
+Modeling the inconsistent stereotypes of LLMs through probabilistic methods reveals two main factors that contribute to discrimination.
 One factor stems from the bias inherent in LLM predictions regarding the correlation between demographic groups and specific attributes; the other factor is the estimation variation, wherein the former denotes systematic bias in LLM predictions while the latter signifies the efficiency of LLM estimations in statistical terms.

 Addressing bias necessitates adjustments to LLM architecture and training procedures, while variation may prove unavoidable.
-Consequently, decomposing discrimination risk in LLMs based on the contributions of bias and variation offers insight into the potential mitigative measures.
-Moreover, bias-induced discrimination can be likened to LLM prejudice, whereas variation-induced discrimination pertains to LLM vagueness.

-\begin{definition} The Prejudice Risk $r_x^p$ is the risk caused by the systemic estimation bias of LLM's estimation about the correlation between people-group $X$ and attribute $Y$:
+Consequently, decomposing discrimination risk in LLMs based on the contributions of bias and variation offers insight into the potential discrimination mitigative measures.
+Moreover, bias-induced discrimination can be likened to LLM prejudice, whereas variation-induced discrimination pertains to the LLM's lack of well-learned parametric biases for the prediction. \begin{definition} The Bias Risk $r_x^b$ is the risk caused by the systemic bias of LLM's estimation about the correlation between social group $X$ and attribute $Y$: